lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 ```

 Let’s review the structure presented above:
 * A Mesh starts by defining a texture file.
 Keep in mind that the path that you will find here is the one used by the tool that created that model.
 That path may not match the one that is used to load those files.
 You have two approaches here, either you change the base path dynamically or either you change that path by hand.
-I’ve chosen the last one, the simplest one.
+I’ve chosen the latter one, the simpler one.
 * Next you can find the vertices definition.
 A vertex is defined by the following attributes:
 * * Vertex index.
 * * Texture coordinates.